ucdavis/ecs132/Blog.md

 **April 21, 1500:**

 Sorry, I don't think my Homework submissions directions were clear.
 Put all your files, named **Problem1.R**, **Problem2.R** and so on, into a **.tar** file.
 Here's the part I didn't make clear, the file name.
 It consists of your official UCD e-mail addresses, separated by periods.
-So e.g. if a Group's members have UCD addresses 'ajones@ucdavsi.edu' and 'blee@ucdavis@edu', then your **.tar** name would be 'ajones.blee.tar'.
+So e.g. if a Group's members have UCD addresses 'ajones@ucdavsi.edu' and 'blee@ucdavis.edu', then your **.tar** name would be 'ajones.blee.tar'.

 **April 21, 1410:**